 A good starting point is the definition used by Charles Green in The Trusted Advisor.
 He defined trust as measured by Credibility, Reliability, Intimacy and Self-Orientation.
 It’s worth defining these as they relate to an SE.
 Mathematically you want high scores in C,R and I and a low score in S!
 We added a “P” at the end to account for Positivity and to get a cool mnemonic – CRISP

-The great thing about being an SE is that you automatically bring some credibility to the sales situations.
-When you and the sales person are together then you are the one who is likely to be considered as more credible because you are not “that sales guy”.
-You can further break this down by evaluating are you believable at the time you speak/act, and are you ultimately proved “right”?
-One of the biggest “C” traps is feeling that you have to prove your value every minute you are in a meeting.
-Sometimes the best credibility comes from listening very hard, and then speaking.
+The great thing about being an SE is that you automatically bring some credibility to the sales situation.
+When you and the salesperson are together, then you are the one who is likely to be considered more credible because you are not “that sales guy.”
+You can further break this down by evaluating whether you are believable at the time you speak/act, and if you were ultimately proved “right”?
+One of the biggest “C” traps is the feeling that you must prove your value every minute you are in a meeting.
+Sometimes the best credibility comes from listening very hard and then speaking.

-Years ago, I went to a management class back in England and I was taught about DAYS – Do As You Say.
+Years ago, I went to a management class back in England and was taught about DAYS – Do As You Say.
 That acronym has stayed with me ever since.
-If you are serious about becoming a T/A then it is not too hard for you to live up to your commitments and honor your word.
+If you are serious about becoming a T/A, it is not too hard to live up to your commitments and honor your word.
 What proves difficult is when other people in your organization impact the reliability measure.
 You can promise an answer in 24 hours, yet if Product Management does not get back to you – then you are stranded.

-Intimacy measures how well you know and understand the customer, both personally and professionally.
-It does not mean that you know the name of her husband, children and favorite coffee drink (it may help), but that you do understand their personal wins, their feelings about any situation/sale.
-In essence, it is all about my initial point in the article about putting yourself in the customer’s shoes.
+Intimacy measures how well you know and understand the customer, personally and professionally.
+It does not mean that you know the name of their spouse, children, and favorite coffee drink (it may help), but that you do understand their personal wins, and their feelings about any situation/sale.
+Essentially, it is all about putting yourself in the customer’s shoes.
 The intimacy also extends to the business issues, as the #1 thing most mid to senior level executives expect from a vendor’s presales organization is someone who understands their business.

-This measures how much you are thinking about yourself and your company versus the customers wins.
-When you find yourself thinking about selling instead of solving, of quota instead of discovery questions, or of transactions instead of long-term strategy – then that is a high S. I feel this is the hardest characteristic for an SE to adopt in a sales-driven culture given the pressures they will be under.
+This measures how much you think about yourself and your company versus the customer’s wins.
+When you find yourself thinking about selling instead of solving, of quota instead of discovery questions, or of transactions instead of long-term strategy – then that is a high S. I feel this is the hardest characteristic for an SE to adopt in a sales-driven culture, given the pressures they will be under.

 P – Positivity

-We all know those people who spend their time looking for problems and issues as opposed to a healthy balance, which includes opportunities and innovation.
-You can be a T/A with a low “P” score – many finance, legal and medical professionals fit into that category.
-So, unfortunately do many SE’s – particularly when speaking with their sales counterparts.
+We all know those people spend their time looking for problems and issues instead of a healthy balance, including opportunities and innovation.
+You can be a T/A with a low “P” score – many finance, legal, and medical professionals fit into that category.
+So, unfortunately, do many SEs – particularly when speaking with their sales counterparts.
 When you point out the yellow and red lights in an opportunity, highlight the greens as well.
 The same applies to working with your clients.